-- Cold, such as an ice pack or a bag of frozen vegetables applied to the painful area, can also also effective.
-Don't put the ice directly on your skin as it might cause a cold burn.
+- Cold - such as an ice pack or a bag of frozen peas applied to the painful area - can also be effective.
+Don't put the ice directly on your skin since it might cause a cold burn.
 Wrap the frozen pack in a wet cloth before applying it to the affected area.

 - Another option is to alternate between hot and cold using ice packs and hot compression packs.
 Hot compression packs can be bought at most larger pharmacies.

-However, if you are experiencing any numbness, do not apply any heat or cold, such as heat or ice packs, to the area.
+If you are experiencing any numbness, however, do not apply any heat or cold - including heat or ice packs - to the area.